Before complaining to his 54 million Twitter followers about his... Read more →

 CSSH graduate students who are in good standing and who wish to apply for an external grant or fellowship opportunity should fill out the CSSH Graduate Student External Grant Form.

 This form is required and allows the Dean’s Office to provide assistance with grant proposals and fellowship applications.

 The CSSH Dean’s Research Development Initiative provides faculty members in CSSH with seed funding to help them develop proposals for more significant support from external sources.
 The external support may come in a wide variety of forms including grants, fellowships, research contracts, or research partnerships.
-There are two funding cycles per year.

 The Northeastern Humanities Center offers several opportunities each year for research funding in the form of its resident fellowship program and collaborative research cluster grants.
 The Humanities Center also provides grant-writing workshops, a faculty works-in-progress colloquium series, and other opportunities for faculty members and students to exchange ideas in a collegial environment.
 Visit the Humanities Center website for details.